-You are able to transfer existing ISA holdings from another provider, if you wish to consider this you will need to contact your Financial Consultant.
+You are able to transfer existing ISA holdings from other providers.
+If you wish to consider this, you will need to contact your Financial Consultant.

 Please note you have the right to cancel your new investment within 30 days of the date you receive your cancellation notice (part of your plan documentation).